In China, walled up Wuhan awaits life beyond the barricades

 The world’s most populous country registered a total 81,439 infections on Saturday, the health authority said.
 Some 3,300 have died.

 “It looks like a battlefield and it is a battlefield.
-Whether you realize it or not, you are involved,” said Qu Zhixiang, 54, as he sat outside his steel products shop outside one of these walled up neighborhoods.
+Whether you realise it or not, you are involved,” said Qu Zhixiang, 54, as he sat outside his steel products shop outside one of these walled up neighbourhoods.

 “I have lived for more than 50 years but I have never experienced anything like this,” he said, his voice cracking with emotion.